pav1593/work-day-scheduler/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+#  Work Day Scheduler

-## Your Task
+## Purpose

-Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
+Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code as per Business Requirements stated below.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+It uses the [Moment.js](https://momentjs.com/) library to work with date and time.

+## How to use

+Once the HTML page loads the user can enter or change time entry values and save the entries locally once the pencil button next to the time block is clicked so that all entries persist within the browser.

+The time blocks are color coded so that time blocks which have already passed are filled GRAY, the current hour block is filled RED and future time blocks are filled GREEN.

+## Business Requirements

-## User Story
+### User Story

 ```md
 AS AN employee with a busy schedule